-The Coast Guard boat acquisition program includes six active projects in two major categories, cutter boats and response boats.
-Under cutter boats, the Coast Guard is actively acquiring long range interceptor generation II, over the horizon generations IV and V, and the cutter boat-large.
-Active projects under response boats are the response boat-small generation II, and the service life extension program for the motor life boat.
+The Coast Guard Boat Acquisition Program includes five active projects in two major categories: cutter boats and response boats.
+Under cutter boats, the Coast Guard is actively acquiring long range interceptor generation II, over the horizon generations IV and V, and the cutter boat large.
+Under response boats is the service life extension program for the 47-foot motor life boat.
 Currently there are no active aids to navigation boat acquisitions.

 The Coast Guard’s fleet of boats supports a range of Coast Guard missions, directly contributing to eight of the 11 statutory Coast Guard missions, including drug interdiction; living marine resources; migrant interdiction; defense readiness; search and rescue; other law enforcement; aids to navigation; and ports, waterways, and coastal security.